4.30 Normalcy for Children and Youth in Out of Home Care

 The SSW:

-1. Understands that children and youth are allowed to engage in age or developmentally appropriate activities as determined by the child’s caregiver when the caregiver makes decisions using a RPPS;
+1. Understands that children and youth are allowed to engage in age or developmentally appropriate activities as determined by the child’s caregiver when the caregiver makes decisions using an RPPS;

 2. Informs caregivers that the law provides legal protection and requires liability standards for caregivers who make decisions applying the RPPS;

-3. Empowers caregivers to unilaterally make routine caregiving decisions without having to get permission first through regional approval;
+3. Empowers caregivers to unilaterally make routine caregiving decisions without prior regional approval;

 4. Is available for consultation and guidance when appropriate; 1 and